 4) Pike County Courthouse

-This is a site to see, this is part of the 10 most beautiful courthouses in Illinois.
-It was build in 1894, inside there is a picture of Abraham Lincoln in Pittsfield taken in 1858.
+This is a sight to see and is one of the 10 most beautiful courthouses in Illinois.
+It was built in 1894 and inside, there is a picture of Abraham Lincoln in Pittsfield taken in 1858.

 5) Twin Culverts

 This is a personal favorite of the owners of Harpole’s Heartland Lodge.
-These culverts are located in the quiet city of Pearl.
-(About 15minutes away) These culverts are made out of limestone and people can even drive through them.
-They were built through the hills for on the remote country road for cars to pass “through the hill” instead of over it!
+These culverts are located in the quiet city of Pearl (about 15minutes away).
+These culverts are made out of limestone and people can even drive through them.
+They were built through the hills on the remote country road for cars to pass “through the hill” instead of over it!

 6) Pittsfield Lake – A Hidden Jewel!